 - i.
-Any action taken, or situation created that negligently, intentionally, or recklessly subjects any person to the risk of bodily harm, physical discomfort, harassment, emotional or mental degradation, abuse, or interferes with academic activities; or causes or encourages any person to commit an act that would be a violation of law or College regulations for the purpose of initiating, promoting, fostering, or confirming any form of affiliation with a student group or organization.
-This provision applies to all students regardless of College or Student Government recognition of the student group or organization. - ii.
-Observation of any hazing activity as described above by a student without reporting the incident to College authorities. - iii.
-Aiding or assisting another to engage in any hazing activity as described above. - iv.
-The expressed or implied consent of a person is not a defense to any hazing activity described above.
+Any action taken, or situation created that negligently, intentionally, or recklessly subjects any person to the risk of bodily harm, physical discomfort, harassment, emotional or mental degradation, abuse, or interferes with academic activities; or causes or encourages any person to commit an act that would be a violation of law or College regulations for the purpose of initiating, promoting, fostering, or confirming any form of affiliation with a student group or organization. - ii.
+No Recognized Student Organization, student, or alumnus shall conduct or condone Hazing activities. - A. Any observation of a Recognized Student Organization of any Hazing activity must be reported immediately (within 24 hours) to College Officials, which may include professional staff in the Office of Student Life, the Office of Student Conduct and/or the Dean of Students Office. - iii.
+Aiding or assisting another to engage in any Hazing activity. - iv.
+The expressed or implied consent of a person is not a defense to any Hazing activity.